 Sydney Harbour Bridge

-Thirdly, they rode over the Sydney Harbour Bridge.
-We always tell our passengers to look up and enjoy the unique view. he more than 6,000,000 rivets are so interesting and the arch is so iconic.
+Then, they rode over the Sydney Harbour Bridge.
+We always tell our passengers to look up and enjoy the unique view.
+The more than 6,000,000 rivets are so interesting and the arch is so iconic.
 It’s nicknamed ‘The Coathanger’ because of its arch-based design.
 It is the largest steel arch bridge in the world.
 This bridge is the eighth longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134 m (440 ft) from top to water level.
 It was also the world’s widest long-span bridge, at 48.8 m (160 ft) wide, until a bridge in Canada was completed in 2012.

 or just email us: trevor@trolltours.com.au